vbchomp/gallery-of-horns/README.md

 ## References

-* Lab 01 - [Iterating & rending with Loops in React Components](https://thinkster.io/tutorials/iterating-and-rendering-loops-in-react) to try the the stretch goal
+* Lab 01 - [Lists and Keys](https://reactjs.org/docs/lists-and-keys.html) to try the the stretch goal